Don't politicise football, Johor prince warns Kedah Umno

-KUALA LUMPUR - Johor crown prince Tunku Ismail Ibrahim has warned Kedah politicians from ruling party Umno to keep politics out of football, as tensions grow over a shortage of tickets for this Saturday's (Nov 4) Malaysia Cup Final between Kedah and Johor.
+KUALA LUMPUR • Johor Crown Prince Tunku Ismail Ibrahim has warned Kedah politicians from the ruling party Umno to keep politics out of football, as tensions grow over a shortage of tickets for today's Malaysia Cup Final between Kedah and Johor.

-In a statement posted on the Johor FC Facebook page on Friday, Tunku Ismail said Kedah Menteri Besar Ahmad Bashah Md Hanipah was "not firm", allowing his subordinates to meddle and create tension between fans from both states for their own political gain.
+In a statement posted on the Johor FC Facebook page yesterday, Tunku Ismail said Kedah Menteri Besar Ahmad Bashah Md Hanipah was "not firm", allowing his subordinates to meddle and create tension between fans from both states for their own political gain.

-On Wednesday, former Kedah Menteri Besar and member of the opposition Mukhriz Mahathir had alleged that Kedah fans could not get their hands on match tickets because Kedah's Umno Youth wing had purchased the tickets in bulk to ensure that Kedah fans did not boo Datuk Seri Ahmad Bashah on Saturday.
+On Wednesday, former Kedah Menteri Besar and member of the opposition Mukhriz Mahathir had alleged that the state's fans could not get their hands on match tickets because Kedah's Umno Youth wing had purchased the tickets in bulk to ensure that Kedah fans did not boo Datuk Seri Ahmad Bashah at the match today.

 "Political agenda should not be mixed with politics.
 Kedah and Johor fans should not fight with one another.
 This is what the politicians want as this is the political party's strategy used from before in order to divide and conquer.